denissimon/SwiftEvents/README.md

 - [x] Thread Safety: you can `addSubscriber`, `trigger`, `removeSubscriber` from any thread without issues

-- [x] Memory Safety: automatic preventing retain cycles in order to always be protected from memory leaks (and no need to constantly specify `[weak self]` in closures)

-- [x] Cancelable subscriptions: automatic removal of subscribers when they are deallocated, so you don't need to explicitly manage this
+- [x] Memory Safety: automatic preventing retain cycles and memory leaks (with no need to specify `[weak self]` in closures); as well as automatic removal of subscribers when they are deallocated

 - [x] One-time and delayed sending notifications

-- [x] Ability to observe properties of any class or struct

 - [x] Comprehensive unit test coverage